thomas-chaigneau/Tuto_CRUD_Node-Express-Mysql-React/README.md

 module.exports = connection;
 ```

-Import your db configuration in serveur.js and use the connect methode :
+Import your db configuration in server.js and use the connect method :

 ```js
 //backend/server.js